-A bachelor’s degree in religious studies can lead to a career in ministry or serve as a complementary program for work in another field.
+A bachelor’s degree in religious studies can lead to a career in ministry or serve as a complementary program for work in another field such as medicine, education, business, nursing or psychology.
 Students who pursue ministerial work will be well prepared to enter a seminary or another graduate school.
-Along with core courses and departmental electives, students have opportunities to study abroad, live and study at a Chicago-area seminary, and test their knowledge in a senior seminar.
+Along with core courses and departmental electives, students have opportunities to study abroad, take on an internship, and test their knowledge in a senior seminar.

 Requirements for the Major

-Students who major in religious studies must take a minimum of nine courses comprising the core curriculum (five courses), departmental electives (three courses), and the senior seminar typically taken during the last term of the senior year.
+Students who major in religious studies must take a minimum of nine courses including the core curriculum (five courses), departmental electives (three courses) and the senior seminar, REL 490, which is typically offered during Spring Term every year.